 Microsoft Scripting Guy, Ed Wilson, is here.
 This is a day for the history books.
 Today is the first day of the 2013 Scripting Games as run by the Windows PowerShell community at www.powershell.org.
 Of course I am in full support mode for the Scripting Games, and I will also participate as a judge.
-Without further ado, here is Advanced Event 1…
+The Scripting Wife is all set and ready to start on the Beginner Events.
+Without further ado, here is Beginner Event 1…

 An Archival Atrocity

 Dr. Scripto is in a tizzy!
 It seems that someone has allowed a series of application log files to pile up for around two years, and they’re starting to put the pinch on free disk space on a server.
 Your job is to help get the old files off to a new location.